 - Electric Stimulation/TENS

 Part of each one-to-one session with discussion about:

 Research shows that multiple medical and environmental factors contribute to increased fall risk.
 Fall risk reduction programs should include:

 - Review of current medications with your physician

 - Proper management of diabetes and associated foot problems

 - Home safety review

 If you have a history of falls related to loss of balance or muscle weakness, your physician may refer you to physical therapy.
-The evaluation may include standardized testing of balance to determine your fall risk and detailed assessment of your functional strength.
-Treatment may include: balance retraining as well as functional activity and strength training.
+The evaluation may include standardized balance testing to determine your fall risk and a detailed functional strength assessment.
+Treatment may include balance retraining as well as functional activity and strength training.